(I love the concept of a ‘place’ like the Italian piazza where all the kids come and hang out in the square)

 Brocantes are scattered all over Paris.
 There is a good one near Metro: Les Gobelins.
 If you want to make the treck, the Marche Aux Puces is the biggest, at the north of Paris.
 I believe this photo was taken at Brocantes near Metro: Republique.

-Rue des Martyrs: in the 9th, also known as treat street.
-I would love to work my way down from Kooka Boora cafe on the top, to the church Notre Dame de Lorette, sometimes by that time I would have a bakery treat in my hand that I would eat on the church steps, usually with a friend so as to not feel guilty.
-Also the street where I had my phone stolen by a boy on a bike.
+Rue des Martyrs: in the 9th, became known to my kiwi friend and I as treat street.
+I would love to work my way down from Kooka Boora cafe on the top, of the street, just south of Pigalle, to the church Notre Dame de Lorette.
+By that time, occasionally I would have a bakery treat (often from the one in the upcoming picture) in my hand that I could eat on the church steps, usually with a friend so as to not feel guilty.
+This was also the street where I had my phone stolen by a boy on a bike, who swiped it out of my hand.

 Metro: Pigalle or Notre Dame de Lorette